Join us for a one-of-a-kind evening inside the hangar of the Commemorative Air Force High Sierra Squadron at the Reno Stead Airport.

 Led by local artist and HSS Development Officer Blair Latos, you’ll be guided step-by-step in painting the iconic 1941 N3N “Yellow Peril” biplane.

-Whether you’re an experienced artist or have never picked up a brush, this event is designed to be approachable, engaging, and deeply rewarding.
+Whether you’re an experienced artist or have never picked up a brush, we’ll make sure you have a great evening and leave with a painting you love.

 Step-by-step instruction to paint the 1941 N3N biplane